maviance/smobilpay-php/docs/Api/InitiateApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **subscriptionGet**
-> \Maviance\S3PApiClient\Model\Subscription[] subscriptionGet($xApiVersion, $merchant, $serviceid, $serviceNumber)
+> \Maviance\S3PApiClient\Model\Subscription[] subscriptionGet($xApiVersion, $merchant, $serviceid, $serviceNumber, $customerNumber)

 Get subscription payment handler

-A request to this endpoint looks up a subscription record for a service by service number and retrieves its details if available.
-When calling the endpoint the result set will contain a list of all available subscriptions registered under the provided service number.
+A request to this endpoint looks up a subscription record for a service by either service number or customer number and retrieves its details if available.
+When calling the endpoint the result set will contain a list of all available subscriptions found under the provided search criteria.
 Each subscription has its own Payment Item Identifier.

 ### Example
 ```php